 Taxation of Sale.
 Pursuant to Code Section 12-36-2120(1), sales to foreign diplomats are exempt from tax in accordance with the type of card issued by, and the level of exemption authorized by, the United States Department of State's Office of Foreign Mission.
 The Office of Foreign Mission issues "Diplomatic Tax Exemption Cards" to eligible foreign diplomatic and consular missions and in most cases to their personnel and eligible family members located in the United States.
 Such cards are used to authorize the exemption of state and local sales tax, restaurant/meal tax, lodging/accommodation tax, and similar taxes in South Carolina.
 See Exhibit B for samples of the tax exemption cards and the tax exemption provisions of each card.
 Note: The tax exemption card, however, is not valid for exemption from taxes on telephones, other utilities, or gasoline purchases.
 For purchases of vehicles, the Office of Foreign Missions must approve the sales tax exemption.

-In instances where the diplomatic mission or agent is denied the tax exemption by the Office of Foreign Missions the vendor should collect any tax that is normally imposed at the time of purchase.
+In instances where the diplomatic mission or agent is denied the tax exemption by the Office of Foreign Missions, the vendor should collect any tax that is normally imposed at the time of purchase.
 Questions concerning South Carolina sales and use tax requirements should be directed to the Department of Revenue.
-Questions regarding the eligibility of diplomatic or consular officers for sales and use tax exemption should be directed to the Office of Foreign Missions by electronic mail at OFMTAxCustoms@state.gov or 202-895-3500.
+Questions regarding the eligibility of diplomatic or consular officers for sales and use tax exemption should be directed to the Office of Foreign Missions at OFMTaxCustoms@state.gov or the number on the card.

 Diplomatic Tax Exemption Cards.
-The Diplomatic Tax Exemption Cards feature one of four images of animals (owl, buffalo, eagle, or deer) that are native to North America (replacing the previously used "blue/yellow stripes").
-Each image provides the retailer with (1) a visual cue of tax exemption privileges and (2) and indication of whether the card is intended for official or personal purchases.
+The Diplomatic Tax Exemption Cards feature one of four images of animals (owl, buffalo, eagle, or deer) that are native to North America.
+Each image provides the retailer with (1) a visual cue of tax exemption privileges and (2) an indication of whether the card is intended for official or personal purchases.